 Changing the default SSH port is most definitely security by obscurity, and most definitely shouldn’t be the only security measure put in place to protect against unauthorized remote system access over SSH.
-However, it is still damned effective against brute-force attacks and probes.
+However, it’s still damned effective against brute-force attacks and probes.
 I’ll show you how you can free up some system resources by changing the default port number; I’ll show you how it’s done in Fedora Linux.

 The practice of changing the default SSH port is equivalent to walling up your main entrance only to construct another identical entrance around the corner.
 Most foot traffic will walk up to the old entrance by the busy street and walk away when they don’t find the door.
-It doesn’t take much looking to find that there is another entrance just not where one expects to find one, which of course requires more time and effort.
+It doesn’t take much looking to find that there is another entrance just not where one expects to find one, which, of course, requires more time and effort.
 The busy street is full of more easily accessible entrances to other buildings anyway so why even bother making an effort.
-It doesn’t really improve security, but it does reduce the number of people who are constantly knocking at the door while shouting out nonsense phrases trying to gain entry.
+It doesn’t improve security, but it does reduce the number of people who are constantly knocking at the door while shouting out nonsense phrases trying to gain entry.

 Simply by changing away from the default port, I reduced stupid scripted attacks by 100 %.
 I could almost hear the SSH daemon sigh of relief when it finally got some peace and quiet.
 Slightly more elaborate scripts that spent the time to discover the new port were also clever enough to only attempt to login once, discover that my server doesn’t allow password-based login, and then they went away as well.
 This effectively eliminated automated repeated attempts at gaining access.
 For more determined attackers, you need to be more proactive in blocking then.
 E.g. you can setup SSHGuard to add block rules to FirewallD when attackers are detected.